-- A. Should the Service Provide arry out the Work properly, correct defective Work or nealect to fail to perform any of its of gations under the Periodic Services Agreement Documents, the Owner, after thre written notice to the Service Provider and its surety, if any, may other remedy it may have, direct by written notice that the Service rejudice to ar make good the deficiencies and may deduct the cost from the rovider stop the Wo due to the Service Provider or, at the option of the Owner, may there ment and take possession of all materials, tools, and appliances and the Work by such means as the Owner sees fit.
-If the unpaid balance of the Agreement expense of finishing the Work, such excess shall be paid to the Service exceeds the uch expense exceeds the unpaid balance, the Service Provider shall promptly pay ti ne difference to the Owner. - B. Notwithstanding anything in this Agreement, the Owner, at its sole discretion, may terminate this Agreement at any time without cause by giving at least ten (10) days prior written notice of such termination to the Service Provider.
+- A. Should the Provider neglect to carry out the Work properly, correct defective Work or its obligations under the Periodic Services Agreement Documents, the fail to perform iny of Owner, after thr e (3) d written notice to the Service Provider and its surety, if any, may without prejudio to any other remedy it may have, direct by written notice that the Service Work, make good the deficiencies and may deduct the cost from the er stop the ayment then or the reafter due to the Service Provider or, at the option of the Owner, may terminate this Agreement and take possession of all materials, tools, and appliances and y such means as the Owner sees fit.
+If the unpaid balance of the Agreement finish t e expense of finishing the Work, such excess shall be paid to the Service xceeds rovider, but such expense exceeds the unpaid balance, the Service Provider shall promptly pay e difference to the Owner. - B. Notwithstanding anything in this Agreement, the Owner, at its sole discretion, may terminate this Agreement at any time without cause by giving at least ten (10) days prior written notice of such termination to the Service Provider.
 Upon any termination of this Agreement, and subject to all the terms and provisions of the Agreement, the Service Provider shall be entitled to payment at the Agreement Sum for all accepted Work finished or installed.
 However, the Owner may retain from any monies due to the Service Provider an amount sufficient to cover Service Provider's obligations under any guarantee of materials and workmanship provided in the Periodic Services Agreement Documents.
 Upon the expiration of these obligations, the balance of the amount, if any, shall be paid to the Service Provider.
 The Service Provider, upon termination of this Agreement, shall peaceably and quietly surrender to the Owner all premises, facilities, machinery and equipment of or belonging to the Owner or for which Owner has paid the Service Provider.

-MISCELLANEOUS
+11. MISCELLANEOUS